 Bauer v.
 Harris - Federal court lawsuit challenges the California Department of Justice's misuse of DROS fee revenues collected from lawful firearm purchasers at the time of sale as violating the Second Amendment.
+Extensive discovery has been completed and Plaintiffs expect to file a motion for summary judgment in the coming months.

 Gentry v.
 Harris - State court lawsuit challenges the Penal Code section authorizing the California Department of Justice to misuse DROS fee revenues collected from lawful firearm purchasers as an invalid tax.
 The suit seeks to enjoin DOJ from continuing to require that law-abiding gun owners foot the bill for its general law enforcement projects.
+Extensive discovery is underway and Plaintiffs expect to file a motion for summary judgment in late 2014 or early 2015.